Establishing Earned Value (EV) Reporting in UniPhi

 Bespoke and Executive Reporting

-UniPhi integrates directly with Power BI
+For more complex reporting requirements, UniPhi integrates directly with Power BI

-EV data can be used to build:
+EV data can also be used to build:

 Executive dashboards